Trick: Traverse Binary Tree with Stack

 };

-What I want is a universal template that can transform any binary tree recursive algorithm into an iterative one.
+What I want is a universal template, which can turn any recursive binary tree algorithm into an iterative one.

 void traverse(TreeNode root) {